PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Conclusion

 On the other hand, single pulses' polarization properties are studied.
-B0943$+$10's different orthogonal polarization modes (OPMs) tend to have different directions of circular polarization, which could be used to relate observed OPMs to ordinary and extraordinary wave modes in plasma.
+B0943$+$10's different orthogonal polarization modes (OPMs) tend to have different handedness of circular polarization, which could be used to relate observed OPMs to ordinary and extraordinary wave modes in plasma, as well as to give some possible constraints on the cyclotron absorption process in the magnetosphere.
 The proportion of OPMs changes with mode switches.
 Some individual pulses also appear with both two orthogonal modes.
-The results may support OPMs' origin from wave propagation in magnetosphere, and could indicate that magnetosphere's parameters change during mode switch processes.
+The precursor component's stimulation, as well as the change of polarization during mode switch, may be related to some variations on the pulsar surface.

-\acknowledgments We thank Dr. Lucy Oswald from Oxford University for participating in our observation proposal of 20220902 epoch.
-We thank Dr. Abdujappar Rusul from Kashi University, Prof. Bing Zhang from University of Nevada, Prof. Jinlin Han from National Astronomical Observatories and Prof. V. S. Beskin from P. N. Lebedev Physical Institute for interesting discussions.
+\acknowledgments We thank Dr. Lucy Oswald from Oxford University for participating in our observation proposal of epoch (b) epoch.
+We thank Dr. Abdujappar Rusul from Kashi University, Prof. Bing Zhang from University of Nevada, Prof. Jinlin Han from National Astronomical Observatories, Prof. V. S. Beskin from P. N. Lebedev Physical Institute and Prof. Sandro Mereghetti from Istituto di Astrofisica Spaziale e Fisica Cosmica for interesting discussions.
+An anonymous reviewer has provided us with many suggestions.
 All data used in this work is from the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
 FAST is a Chinese national mega-science facility, operated by National Astronomical Observatories, Chinese Academy of Sciences.
+This work is supported by the National SKA Program of China (2020SKA0120100), the National Natural Science Foundation of China (Nos.
+12003047, 11703047, 11773041, U2031119, 12133003, and 12173052), and the Strategic Priority Research Program of the Chinese Academy of Sciences (No. XDB0550300).
+Z. P. is supported by the Youth Innovation Promotion Association of CAS (id.
+Y2022027) the CAS ``Light of West China'' Program, and National Key R\&D Program of China, No. 2022YFC2205202.
 This work is supported by the National SKA Program of China (2020SKA0120100), the National Natural Science Foundation of China (Nos.
 12003047 and 12133003), and the Strategic Priority Research Program of the Chinese Academy of Sciences (No. XDB0550300).